Learn

 4. Monitor Market Conditions

-Keep an eye on broader market trends and economic indicators.
+Keep an eye on broader market and economic indicators.
 Events such as earnings reports, interest rate changes, and geopolitical developments can drastically impact underlying assets.

 5. Continual Learning